Make pom-pom chick craft with this simple pom chick craft tutorial.

 Cute Baby Chick DIY Pom Pom Crafts

-Pom-pom Easter chicks can be used as Easter Toys, cute ornaments, or a fun candy alternative that can be put into Easter eggs for Easter baskets and Easter egg hunts.
+Pom-pom Easter chicks can be used as Easter Toys, cute ornaments, or a fun candy alternative that can be put into Easter eggs for Easter baskets and egg hunts.

 Learn more about Rhythms of Play HERE.